2022 Angel City FC season

-The 2022 Angel City FC season is the team's inaugural season as a professional women's soccer team.
-Angel City FC plays in the National Women's Soccer League, the top tier of women's soccer in the United States.
+The 2022 Angel City FC season was the team's inaugural season as a professional women's soccer team.
+Angel City FC plays in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.

 Team

 Management and staff

 On August 15, 2022, Angel City FC promoted vice president of player development and operations Angela Hucles to general manager, taking on some of the roles previously held by sporting director Eniola Aluko.